SENSATION PRESS NEWS

 21 June 2005

-At long last the Sensation Press edition of Braddon's The White Phantom is complete.
+The Sensation Press edition of Braddon's The White Phantom is complete.
 The publication date is 30 June.
-Some pictures of the new book can be seen here.

 21 February 2005

-The Braddon books which I gave Richmond Museum in memory of Chris Willis can be seen here.
+The books I gave Richmond Museum in memory of Chris Willis can be seen here.

 7 January 2005